realodix/relax/README.md

     ->setRiskyAllowed(false)
     ->registerCustomFixers(new \PhpCsFixerCustomFixers\CustomFixer());
 ```

-Relax is built on top of [`PHP-CS-Fixer`][php-cs-fixer].
-Therefore, you may use any of its rules to fix code style issues in your project.
-For more details, see  [PHP-CS-Fixer: Config](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer/blob/master/doc/config.rst) documentation and [MLocati: PHP-CS-Fixer Configurator](https://mlocati.github.io/php-cs-fixer-configurator).

 If you wish to completely define rules locally without using existing rule sets, you can do that: